-GHG emissions related to off-shore vessels, again most being from transient vessels in Alaskan waters and never coming to port, have been removed from all historic and future projections.
+GHG emissions related to off-shore vessels, again most being from transient vessels in Alaskan waters which never come in to port, have been removed from all historic and future projections.

 A full discussion of this issue is found in both Chapter 7: Transportation and Land Use Sectors and Appendix J: Transportation and Land Use Policy Recommendations.